-Customer relationships
+Customer Customer rel relationships be generated

 Customer relationship intangible asset represents the value attributable to the business expected to be generated from customers that existed at the acquisition date.
 In determining the fair value of customer relationships, covered cards customers were considered separately, given their differing risk profiles, relationships and loyalty.
 The relationships are expected to generate material recurring income in the form of customer revenues, fees and commissions.